d-asensio/cabify-shopping-cart/README.md

 I have described the checkout class and the app, but how they link together?

-In my opinion, the frontend should be as "dummy" as possible: It should contain the minimum amount of business logic as possible and in case that this is unavoidable, the business logic should be isolated from the presentation layer.
+In my opinion, the frontend should be as "dummy" as possible: It should contain the minimum amount of business logic and in case that this is unavoidable, the business logic should be isolated from the presentation layer.

 For this reason, I think that the checkout class should not be used directly from the reducers and thus it should be considered as an external service.
 Just like if we had an endpoint of an API that we could use to calculate the discounts and the final price of the user selection.